 Once you click into manage of your sites, you have quick and easy access to the site’s IP address, SFTP/SSH information, SSH connections, and database access.
 The “Open MySQL” button towards the button takes you directly to phpMyAdmin.

 And here is a screenshot of the Analytics section, in which you can slice and data your data transfer (bandwidth), unique views, and page views.
+They have all sorts of information in here such as AJAX usage, to client IPs, cache response HITs, you name, they’ve got it.
+The analytics section can be very helpful when troubleshooting performance issues on your site.

 You can easily purge your cache from the dashboard and change PHP engines (PHP 5.6, PHP 7, 7.1) with a single click.
 HHVM is also available free of charge on all plans.
 You can restart PHP and configure New Relic Monitoring.